 At 0600 tomorrow I will march on Philadelphia the very cradle of our glorious republic.
-Those that join me will be more than citizens or soldiers you will be patriots!
+Those that join me will be more than citizens or soldiers.
+You will be patriots!
 Together we can wrest control of the country back from those who've so ruthlessly abused the responsibility.

-These three tweets posted under the handle @Brig_GenMandell were the apparent declaration of mutiny by so far unknown elements of the military.
-The shamen of war who toiled in the heart of America’s citadel of military power were working as quickly as they could to find out just who this rogue general even was.
+These three tweets posted under the handle @Brig_GenMandell were the explicit declaration of mutiny by so far unknown elements of the military.
+The shamen of war who toiled in the heart of America's citadel of military power were working as quickly as they could to find out just who this rogue general even was.

-As the number of likes and retweets rocketed into the thousands then into the tens of thousands confusion gave way to panic.
+As the number of likes and retweets rocketed into the thousands, then into the tens of thousands, confusion gave way to panic.
 The top experts in the relevant fields were quickly tapped and pressed for emergency service.
 The creme de la creme from the legions of academic charlatans was quick to publicly offer their advice and projections.
 The inane chatter became a self-perpetuating phenomenon, and before any concrete fact came to light, there was already too much preoccupation with rumors and speculation that the various channels of information the neural center of the military depended on became clogged and unreliable.

 Buried away in the concrete labyrinth was an obscure officer Colonel who fate had cast as the bumbling sorcerer to put this process in motion.
 Now he would either have to sacrifice himself to kill his monster or evade responsibility and let the destruction run its course.
 The millions of people destined to live through the chain of events set in motion by this faceless functionary would never know the power he had over their lives on that chaotic day.

-He paced around his office sucking down mug after mug of coffee.
-The continuous doses of caffeine exasperated his anxiety, but he couldn’t seem to stop himself.
-He tried, again and again, to confine himself to his desk but his racing thoughts kept the pensive colonel on his uneasy back and forth track.
+He paced around his office, sucking down mug after mug of coffee.
+The continuous doses of caffeine exasperated his anxiety, but he couldn't seem to stop himself.
+He tried, again and again, to confine himself to his desk, but his racing thoughts kept the pensive Colonel on his uneasy back and forth track.

-His office phone chirped shaking him out of his trance.
+His office phone chirped, shaking him out of his trance.
 He cleared his throat and picked up the receiver;

 "Yes?" he answered calmly.